 How do I become a recruiter with no experience?

 It’s best to work your way up through working in an HR department or have a background in sales.
 Another approach is to start in the research department of a recruiting firm or work as an assistant.
 The skills needed include being able to multi-task and a drive to succeed.
 If you can get in the door, make sure your manager knows and sees that you are dedicated and willing to do what it takes (within reason) to make being a recruiter a career.

 How much money do I need to start a staffing agency?

 Although it’s possible to start on a shoestring, investments will be needed very early on.
 You need legal advice to create contracts and software to manage the information generated by your searches.
-A website developer to help you create a professional web profile will also be highly important.
+A web design company to help you create a professional web profile will also be highly important.
 You’ll need liability insurance, and occasionally legal help with debt collections. $10,000 is a fair round number to expect is needed and helpful to have to start a staffing agency.
 What’s critical beyond this is having the experience to do the job. $1,000,000 can’t buy you experience.
 Experience comes through time and focus.

 How do you become an independent recruiter?

 The best path is to learn the business while working for an established headhunter or recruiter and then take off on your own.
 Get to the point where you’re having success operating a full-cycle recruiting desk (handling both the client and the candidate side).
 Build your professional network.
 Research the resources you will need to succeed as an independent recruiter.